FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Background and Motivation

 The above computation is mostly the same as the original, except that now the node embeddings from $\m{S}$ are replaced with their historical embeddings $\bar{h}_u^{(l)}$.
-A typical choice for $\m{S}$ is any node not included within the current mini-batch, and after each training step, the algorithm will refresh $\bar{h}_v^{(l+1)}$ with the newly generated embedding $h_v^{(l+1)}$.
-Using historical embeddings avoids recursive aggregation of neighbor embeddings as well as the corresponding backward propagation, which reduces not only the number of raw features to load but also the computation associated with neighbor expansion.
-Moreover, this training methodology is compatible with arbitrary message passing architectures.
+A typical choice for $\m{S}$ is any node not included within the {selected seed nodes}, and after each training step, the algorithm will refresh $\bar{h}_v^{(l+1)}$ with the newly generated embedding $h_v^{(l+1)}$ (authentic embedding).
+Using historical embeddings avoids recursive visits to neighbor node features and the aggregation of neighbor embeddings as well as the corresponding backward propagation.
+This reduces not only the number of raw features to load but also the computation associated with neighbor expansion.
+Moreover, the underlying training methodology is compatible with arbitrary message passing architectures.

 While promising, there remain two major unresolved issues with existing methods that utilize historical embeddings.
-First, they all require an extra storage of size $O(Lnd)$ for an $L$-layer GNN, which can be even larger than the total size of node features, a significant limitation.
+First, by unselectively recording the history, they all require an extra storage of size $O(Lnd)$ for an $L$-layer GNN, an amount which can be even larger than the total size of node features ($O(nd)$), a significant limitation.
 Secondly, historical embeddings as currently used may introduce impactful estimation errors during training.
 To help illustrate this point, let $\tilde h_v^{(l+1)}$ denote the approximated node embedding computed using \Cref{equ:GNN-layer-hist}.
 The estimation error can be quantified by $\|\tilde h_v^{(l+1)}-h_v^{(l+1)}\|$, meaning the difference between the approximated embeddings and the authentic embeddings computed via an exact message passing scheme.

-\Cref{fig:gas-error} shows that the estimation error of each mini-batch increases considerably with more training iterations on the \texttt{ogbn-products} graph from OGB when using GNNAutoScale (GAS)~\cite{gas}, a representative system based on historical embeddings.
-The root cause of this problem is that existing methods lack a mechanism for directly controlling the quality of the cached embeddings used for message passing.
-And as the model parameters are updated by gradient descent after each iteration, the un-refreshed embeddings may gradually drift away from their authentic values resulting in a precipitous accuracy drop compared with the target accuracy from mini-batch training with vanilla/canonical neighbor sampling.
+\Cref{fig:gas-error} shows that the estimation error of each mini-batch increases considerably with more training iterations on the \texttt{ogbn}-\texttt{products} graph from OGB~\cite{ogb} when using GNNAutoScale (GAS)~\cite{gas}, a representative system based on historical embeddings.
+The root cause of this problem is that existing methods lack a mechanism for controlling the quality of the cached embeddings used for replacing message passing.
+Since the model parameters are updated by gradient descent after each iteration, the un-refreshed embeddings may gradually drift away from their authentic values resulting in a precipitous accuracy drop compared with the target accuracy from mini-batch training with vanilla/canonical neighbor sampling.